J-Rozas/Static-and-Dynamic-Testing-Task/part_1_docs/testing_task_1.md

     return card2

-  # This would fail because the return is inside of the loop, so the function would exit at the end of the first iteration regardless of the number of cards.
-Also, the indentation is not correct.
+  # This would fail because the return is inside of the loop, so the function would exit at the end of the first
+  # iteration regardless of the number of cards (and that return is not well constructed because we have a string
+  # being concatenated to an integer).
+  # Also, the indentation is not correct, the variable total is not
+  # initialised properly.
 def cards_total(self, cards):
   total
   for card in cards: